snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/index.md

 ### BigQuery

-As mentioned in the [Quickstart](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md) In many of our packages you can specify which column your events table is partitioned on.
+As mentioned in the [Quickstart](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md), many of our packages allow you to specify which column your events table is partitioned on.
 It will likely be partitioned on `collector_tstamp` or `derived_tstamp`.
 If it is partitioned on `collector_tstamp` you should set `snowplow__derived_tstamp_partitioned` to `false`.
 This will ensure only the `collector_tstamp` column is used for partition pruning when querying the events table:

 ```yml
 # dbt_project.yml